MicrosoftDocs/learn/learn-pr/wwl-data-ai/use-tools-optimize-power-bi-performance/includes/3-troubleshoot-dax-performance-use-dax-studio.md

 ## Describe DAX Studio

-[DAX Studio](https://daxstudio.org/) is a tool for executing DAX queries against Power BI and Analysis Services models.
+[DAX Studio](https://daxstudio.org/) is an open-source tool for executing DAX queries against Power BI and Analysis Services models.
 DAX Studio is useful for:
 - Reviewing the contents of your data model.
 - Writing and optimizing complex DAX formulas and queries.